simeononsecurity/simeononsecurity.ch/content/articles/how-to-harden-your-network-against-advanced-persistent-threats-apts/index.en.md

 **Regular employee training** can help reinforce the importance of network security and ensure that employees are aware of the latest threats and how to respond to them.
 It can also help create a culture of security within the organization, where employees are proactive in protecting the network infrastructure.

 Overall, **conducting regular employee training** is an important step in protecting your organization against APTs.
-By educating employees about potential threats and how to respond to them, you can help ensure that they are aware of their role in maintaining network security.
+By educating employees about potential threats and how to respond to them, you can help ensure that they're aware of their role in maintaining network security.

 ______